luciest06/Ironhack-Final_Project/README.md

 | Total Charges | Indicates the customer’s total charges, calculated to the end of the quarter specified above. |

-- CustomerID: A unique ID that identifies each customer.
-- Gender: The customer’s gender: Male, Female.
-- Senior Citizen: Indicates if the customer is 65 or older: 1 if Yes, 0 if No.
-- Partner: Indicates if the customer has a partner: Yes, No.
-- Dependents: Indicates if the customer lives with any dependents: Yes, No. Dependents could be children, parents, grandparents, etc.
-- Tenure: Indicates the total amount of months that the customer has been with the company by the end of the quarter specified above.
-- Phone Service: Indicates if the customer subscribes to home phone service with the company: Yes, No.
-- Multiple Lines: Indicates if the customer subscribes to multiple telephone lines with the company: Yes, No, No phone service.
-- Internet Service: Indicates if the customer subscribes to Internet service with the company: No, DSL, Fiber Optic.
-- Online Security: Indicates if the customer subscribes to an additional online security service provided by the company: Yes, No, No internet service.
-- Online Backup: Indicates if the customer subscribes to an additional online backup service provided by the company: Yes, No, No internet service.
-- Device Protection: Indicates if the customer subscribes to an additional device protection plan for their Internet equipment provided by the company: Yes, No, No internet service.
-- Tech Support: Indicates if the customer subscribes to an additional technical support plan from the company with reduced wait times: Yes, No, No internet service.
-- Streaming TV: Indicates if the customer uses their Internet service to stream television programing from a third party provider: Yes, No, No internet service.
-The company does not charge an additional fee for this service.
-- Streaming Movies: Indicates if the customer uses their Internet service to stream movies from a third party provider: Yes, No, No internet service.
-The company does not charge an additional fee for this service.
-- Contract: Indicates the customer’s current contract type: Month-to-Month, One Year, Two Year.
-- Paperless Billing: Indicates if the customer has chosen paperless billing: Yes, No.
-- Payment Method: Indicates how the customer pays their bill: Bank transfer (automatic), Credit card (automatic), Electronic check, Mailed check.
-- Monthly Charge: Indicates the customer’s current total monthly charge for all their services from the company.
-- Total Charges: Indicates the customer’s total charges, calculated to the end of the quarter specified above.

 ### Exploratory Data Analysis (EDA)

 #### Interpretations: